ampaire/DailyBlogger/README.md

 ![screenshot](Shot1.png)

-This is a simple chat app where users create channels and join any of the available channels after they have creating a user account.
+This is a simple chat application where users create channels and join any of the available channels after they have creating a user account.
 It is built using Ruby on Rails.

 ## FEATURES